Biotin

 • Nutritional supplementation during pregnancy or lactation

-• Patients receiving long-term total parenteral nutrition (TPN)
+• Patients on long-term total parenteral nutrition (TPN)

-It should be noted that there is insufficient evidence to support the efficacy of this medication for symptom-related hair loss (such as stress-induced hair loss).
+It should be noted that there is insufficient evidence to support the efficacy of this medication for symptomatic hair loss (such as stress-induced hair loss).

 Common Side Effects